-The ordinary hours for full time employees (other than shift employees) is:
+The ordinary hours for full time employees (other than continuous shift employees) is:

-- an average of 38 hours per week; - worked Monday to Friday between 6.00am and 6.00pm; and - not more than 8 hours on any day, except where the employer and the majority of employees in the plant, section or sections concerned have so agreed (subject to certain conditions).
+- average of 38 hours per week worked based on one of the following cycles: - 38 hours within a work cycle not exceeding 7 consecutive days; - 76 hours within a work cycle not exceeding 14 consecutive days; - o 114 hours within a work cycle not exceeding 21 consecutive days; or - 152 hours within a work cycle not exceeding 28 consecutive days. - worked on any or all days of the week, Monday to Friday, between 6.00am and 6.00pm; and - not more than 8 hours on any day, except where the employer and the majority of employees in the plant, section or sections concerned have agreed (subject to certain conditions).